Punya Heendeniya: Career

-Since school times, she excelled dancing.
-She was lucky enough to learn dancing under renowned dancer S. Panibharatha.
-Then Punya got to play the lead role in the ballet Ditti Mangalika staged by Panibharatha at school.
+She learned dancing under S. Panibharatha.
+Punya got to play the lead role in the ballet Ditti Mangalika staged by Panibharatha at school.
 She also learned music under her school master, S. D. David Appuhamy.
 For her acting and musical talents, she was assisted by the college principal K. A. Pannaratne.
 Panibharatha was assigned to do a dance performance in Sirisena Wimalaweera's film Asoka where Punya had the opportunity to perform in that dance item.

-Then she went to the office of Heladiva Art Company in front of the Jethavanaramaya Temple on Armor Street, Colombo to meet the film production lawyer Somaratne who searched a fresh face for the latest film Deyyange Rate.
-After seeing her, Somaratne introduced Punya to Tamil director Ramachandran.
-At once, they selected Punya for the lead role 'Katherina' in the film.
-The film became highly popular and made her turning point in the cinema career.
-After the film, she acted in the films Sri 296 and Suneetha where the shooting was done in India.
-Then in 1961, she played the lead role of blockbuster film Kurulu Bedda.
-After Kurulu Bedda, Punya starred in the film Sikuru Tharuwa with the lead role.
+She visited the office of the Heladiva Art Company, located in front of the Jethavanaramaya Temple on Armour Street, Colombo, to meet film production lawyer Somaratne, who was searching for a fresh face for the upcoming film Deyyange Rate.
+Impressed by her, Somaratne introduced Punya to Tamil director Ramachandran, who selected her for the lead role of Katherina in the film.

+Following this debut, she acted in the films Sri 296 and Suneetha which were shot in India.
+In 1961, she gained widespread recognition when she played the lead role in the blockbuster film Kurulu Bedda.
+After the success of Kurulu Bedda, Punya starred in Sikuru Tharuwa, once again in a lead role.

-John Amaratunga, the producer of the Sikuru Tharuwa came in search of Punya and informed that she has been selected for the lead role in the film Gameperaliya directed by Lester James Peries.
-She received several awards for his critics acclaimed role in the film.
+John Amaratunga, the producer of the Sikuru Tharuwa selected Punya for the lead role in the film Gameperaliya directed by Lester James Peries.
 In 1968, she won the award for the Best Actress at 5th Sarasaviya Awards for her role in the film Ransalu.
 Although she gave up acting in 1968, at the peak of her career, she made comeback in the film Kaliyugaya in 1983 for which she received a merit award at Presidential Film Awards.
 In 2013 Sumathi Awards, she was honored with U.W.
 Sumathipala Memorial award.